Effective Dynamics of Interacting Fermions from Semiclassical Theory to the Random Phase Approximation: The Semiclassical Theory: Vlasov Equation

 Let $\gamma^{(1)}(t)$ be the one--particle reduced density matrix associated to the solution of the Schrödinger equation, $\psi(t) := e^{-i H t/\hbar} \psi_{0}$.
 Let $f(t)$ be the solution of the Vlasov equation with initial data $f(0) := W_{\psi_{0}}$, and $\omega^\textnormal{Vlasov}(t)$ the Weyl quantization of $f(t)$.

 Then there exists $C, c_1, c_2 > 0$ such that

 for all $\alpha,\beta \in \Rbb^3$ and all $t \in \Rbb$. \end{thm} \begin{rems} \begin{enumerate} \item Note that $\norm{\gamma^{(1)}(t)}_{\tr} = \norm{\omega^\textnormal{Vlasov}(t)}_{\tr} = N$; the bound \cref{eq:vlasovest} is non--trivial, showing that their difference (at least when tested with the observable $e^{i(\alpha\cdot x + \beta\cdot p)}$, $x$ being the position operator and $p$ the momentum operator) is by $\hbar = N^{-1/3}$ smaller. \item There are two lines of proof for the derivation of the Vlasov equation.
 One may directly take the step from the many--body quantum theory to the Vlasov equation \cite{NS81,Spo81}, or one first derives (as discussed in the next section) the time--dependent Hartree--Fock equation \cref{eq:hf} with bounds uniform in $\hbar$ before taking the limit $\hbar \to 0$ of the solution of the Hartree--Fock equation \cite{BPSS16} (with weaker error estimate also \cite{APPP11a}). \item For the latter step, from the Hartree--Fock to the Vlasov equation as $\hbar \to 0$, more singular interaction potentials may be treated when considering mixed states as initial data \cite{Saf20,Saf20a,Saf21,LS21,CLS22}.
 In that case one has only $0 \leq \omega_N \leq 1$ but not $\omega_N = \omega_N^2$. \item Alternatively, convergence of Hartree--Fock solutions to Vlasov solutions with singular interaction potential has also been proved in \cite{LP93,MM93} (without exchange term) and \cite{GIMS98} (for the full Hartree--Fock equation), however only as weak convergence.
-Explicit bounds using the semiclassical Wasserstein pseudo--distance where later obtained by \cite{Laf19,Laf21}. \item In \cite{PP09,AKN13,AKN13a} expansions of the solution of the Hartree--Fock equation in powers of $\hbar$, with leading order given by the Vlasov equation, have been derived. \end{enumerate} \end{rems}
+Explicit bounds using the semiclassical Wasserstein pseudo--distance \cite{GP21} where later obtained by \cite{Laf19,Laf21}. \item In \cite{PP09,AKN13,AKN13a} expansions of the solution of the Hartree--Fock equation in powers of $\hbar$, with leading order given by the Vlasov equation, have been derived. \end{enumerate} \end{rems}

 \paragraph{Initial Data} The construction of initial data satisfying all the assumptions is non--trivial.
-One may \cite{BPSS16} use coherent states (Gaussian wave packets with momentum roughly localized around $p \in \Rbb^3$ and position roughly localized around $r \in \Rbb^3$) of the form
+On the one hand, one may use coherent states \cite{BPSS16} (Gaussian wave packets with momentum roughly localized around $p \in \Rbb^3$ and position roughly localized around $r \in \Rbb^3$) of the form

 to define with some probability density $M \in W^{1,1}(\Rbb^3 \times \Rbb^3)$ the sequence of density matrices